 You can use either green or red apples.
 I prefer firmer apples; Granny Smith, Jonagold, and Honeycrisp are some great varieties.

 However, you can use whatever type of apple you have on hand or are partial to.

-What Kind Of Caramel Sauce Is Best For Making Caramel Apples?
+What Kind of Caramel Sauce Is Best for Caramel Apples?

-If you’re feeling adventurous, a batch of my homemade The Best and The Easiest Salted Caramel Sauce works wonderfully.
+If you’re feeling adventurous, a batch of my homemade Salted Caramel Sauce works wonderfully.
 If you’re not into the salty-sweet vibe, just omit the salt.

-It’s similar to Trader Joe’s salted caramel sauce which you can also use, but the homemade version is even better!
-You can also control the consistency more by boiling it longer or shorter for thicker or thinner caramel sauce.
+It’s similar to Trader Joe’s salted caramel sauce, which you can also use, but the homemade version is even better!
+You can also control the consistency by boiling it longer or shorter for thicker or thinner caramel sauce.

 Do not use caramel sundae sauce, which is thinner, runnier, best suited over the top of a scoop of ice cream, and will not adhere to the apples well.